Mirtia/CHN-Server/README.md

 - [x] See issue with deploy-key `or` maybe remove the deploy-key entirely.
 (There is no reason for that).
 - [x] Set default config for `cowrie` for ease of testing.
 - [x] Try out CnC with CHN-Server
-- [-] Choose a DDoS approach
+- [x] Enrich documentation and steps for reproducibility
 - [ ] Try out the DDoS along with CnC and CHN-Server
-- [x] Enrich documentation and steps for reproducibility